1) Why Treat First?

 There is no need to significantly alter your current billing process with MCOs or Falling Colors for State Funded Non-Medicaid services.
 Once you have been certified as a Treat First Agency by BHSD, those payers will process the claims according to your appropriate fee schedule.

-Auditors for those payers will also be informed about the different diagnostic, assessment, and treatment plan requirements for Treat First, so you need not fear a finding of noncompliance with the prior requirement of a full diagnostic assessment and treatment plan completed at first contact.
+Auditors for those payers will also be informed about the different diagnostic, assessment, and treatment plan requirements for Treat First, so you need not fear a finding of noncompliance with the prior requirement of a full diagnostic evaluation and treatment plan completed at first contact.

 Final Thoughts